s-hirvonen/PogoBot-Telegram/README.md

 2. `npm install`
 3. Copy and rename `config.json.example` to `config.json`
 4. Get yourself a Google Maps API key.
 If you already have a map key for PokemonGo-Map, you can use the same key here.
 Put the key in the config file.
+5. Set your MongoDB path in `config.json`.
 5. Set your Telegram bot up by following [these instructions](https://core.telegram.org/bots#3-how-do-i-create-a-bot).
-Set your api token in the config file
+Set your api token in the config file.
-6. Start your PokemonGo-Map with webhook support (-wh flag)
+6. Start your PokemonGo-Map with webhook support (-wh flag).

 Usage
 -----